doordeck/docs/source/includes/_site.md

 ]
 ```

-This endpoint lists all of the locks in a particular site that the user has access to.
+This endpoint lists all the locks in a particular site that the user has access to.

 ### HTTP Request